-There is a short help if you tap the small @ button on the dashboard or select $\blacksquare \rightarrow Help$.
+There is a short help if you tap the small 2 button on the dashboard or select $\boxdot \rightarrow Help$.

-There are a few actions in the
+There are a few actions in the Menu:

-Menu:

-- Delete Tour / Tour Segment: Will delete the selected tour or tour segment. - Snap to Road Network: This will try to snap the tour to the underlying road network.
+- Delete Tour / Tour Segment: Will delete the selected tour or tour segment. - C Snap to Road Network: This will try to snap the tour to the underlying road network.
 This is especially useful if you imported a tour from the internet or recorded a tour by yourself.
-Often those tours are a bit "rough" and are not aligned to the
+Often those tours are a bit "rough" and are not aligned to the roads because of limited accuracy of the GPS receiver (GPS has a best case accuracy of approx. 10 m / 30 ft).

-- roads because of limited accuracy of the GPS receiver (GPS has a best case accuracy of approx. 10 m / 30 ft). - Reverse Tour / Tour Segment: Reverse the direction of the tour or tour segment, so 2 and 3 are swapped. - 🗵 Rename Tour: Allows you to specify a name and detail information about your tour. - Select Color: Choose a color for your tour.
-As default we use a red color. - Example 2 Route Options: Will set the options used for routing: - ➤ Profile: Sets the preferred profile: Walking is great for hiking, Cycling sets priority on bike tracks, Shortest will try to find the shortest distance and Freeform will disable all street snapping and allows you to draw an arbitrary track. - In Roads: Sets the desired street width: Small will prefere small roads, Medium will route on small and medium roads and Large will route on any roads. - Ascent: Sets the desired altitude difference: Little tries to avoid any ascent, Average will try to avoid heavy ascent and Steep does not take altitude changes into account. - Overlays: All active/visible overlays are also taken into account when routing: E.g. if you have the hiking overlay visible, MapOut will give higher priority to these routes and will lead along them if possible.
+- Reverse Tour / Tour Segment: Reverse the direction of the tour or tour segment, so 2 and 3 are swapped. -  Rename Tour: Allows you to specify a name and detail information about your tour. - Select Color: Choose a color for your tour.
+As default we use a red color. - \(\pi\) Route Options: Will set the options used for routing: - ➤ Profile: Sets the preferred profile: Walking is great for hiking, Cycling sets priority on bike tracks, Shortest will try to find the shortest distance and Freeform will disable all street snapping and allows you to draw an arbitrary track. - I-I Roads: Sets the desired street width: Small will prefere small roads, Medium will route on small and medium roads and Large will route on any roads. - Ascent: Sets the desired altitude difference: Little tries to avoid any ascent, Average will try to avoid heavy ascent and Steep does not take altitude changes into account.